ofiwg/ofi-guide/OFIGuide.md

 As an alternative, it is possible to reverse this flow, and have the network layer hand its buffer to the application.
 The application would then be responsible for returning the buffer to the network layer when it is done with its processing.
 While this approach can avoid memory copies, it suffers from a few drawbacks.
 First, the network layer does not know what size of messages to expect, which can lead to inefficient memory use.
 Second, many would consider this a more difficult programming model to use.
 And finally, the network buffers would need to be mapped into the application process' memory space, which negatively impacts performance.

 In addition to processing messages, some applications want to receive data and store it in a specific location in memory.
 For example, a database may want to merge received data records into an existing table.
 In such cases, even if data arriving from the network goes directly into an application's receive buffers, it may still need to be copied into its final location.
-It would be ideal if the network supporting placing data that arrives from the network into a specific memory buffer, with the buffer determined based on the contents of the data.
+It would be ideal if the network supported placing data that arrives from the network into a specific memory buffer, with the buffer determined based on the contents of the data.

 ### Network Buffers